stripe/stripe-terminal-react-native/docs/collect-payments.md

 Use the client secret as a parameter when calling `retrievePaymentIntent` to get a `PaymentIntent` object on client side.

-> The `client_secret` is all you need in your client-side application to proceed to payment method collection.

 ## Collect a payment method

 After you’ve created a PaymentIntent, the next step is to collect a payment method with the SDK.

-Before you do this, you need to retrieve a PaymentIntent object on the client side and save `id` of `PaymentIntent` in your state for futher use.
+Before you do this, you need to retrieve a PaymentIntent object on the client side which is required to collect a payment method.

 ```tsx
 const { paymentIntent, error } = await retrievePaymentIntent(clientSecret);